Frequently Asked Questions

 Once I start PrEP, can I stop?

-You can go on and off PrEP at different times in your life, but should do so under the guidance of a health care provider.
-It takes some time after starting PrEP to get to the same high level of protection against HIV as before.
+You can go on and off PrEP at different times in your life, depending on whether you are at risk of HIV.
+But you should do so under the guidance of a health care provider.

-Before restarting PrEP, you will need to get tested again and renew your prescription.
+Before restarting PrEP, you will need to get tested for HIV again and renew your prescription.

 Does PrEP work after HIV exposure?